developer-zebra/developer-zebra-site/src/stagenow/4-0/stagingprofiles/index.md

     _Click image to enlarge; ESC to cancel_.
     <br>

-3. If you select Export For StageNow, to lock the Profile so it cannot be changed and hide the details from other administrators, select the check box, and then select OK.
+3. If selecting Export For StageNow, to lock the Profile so it cannot be changed and hide the details from other administrators, select the check box, and then select OK.

 4. Select a location for the Profile and select Save.
 A window indicates that the Profile was exported successfully.